Negative number: History

 During the 7th century AD, negative numbers were used in India to represent debts.
 The Indian mathematician Brahmagupta, in Brahma-Sphuta-Siddhanta (written c.
-AD 630), discussed the use of negative numbers to produce the general form quadratic formula that remains in use today.
-He also found negative solutions of quadratic equations and gave rules regarding operations involving negative numbers and zero, such as "A debt cut off from nothingness becomes a credit; a credit cut off from nothingness becomes a debt."
-He called positive numbers "fortunes", zero "a cipher", and negative numbers "debts".Knowledge Transfer and Perceptions of the Passage of Time, ICEE-2002 Keynote Address by Colin Adamson-Macedo.
-"Referring again to Brahmagupta's great work, all the necessary rules for algebra, including the 'rule of signs', were stipulated, but in a form which used the language and imagery of commerce and the market place.
-Thus 'dhana' (=fortunes) is used to represent positive numbers, whereas 'rina' (=debts) were negative".
+AD 630), discussed the use of negative numbers to produce a general form quadratic formula similar to the one in use today.

 In the 9th century, Islamic mathematicians were familiar with negative numbers from the works of Indian mathematicians, but the recognition and use of negative numbers during this period remained timid.
 Al-Khwarizmi in his Al-jabr wa'l-muqabala (from which the word "algebra" derives) did not use negative numbers or negative coefficients.
 But within fifty years, Abu Kamil illustrated the rules of signs for expanding the multiplication $(a \pm b)(c \pm d)$, and al-Karaji wrote in his al-Fakhrī that "negative quantities must be counted as terms".
 In the 10th century, Abū al-Wafā' al-Būzjānī considered debts as negative numbers in A Book on What Is Necessary from the Science of Arithmetic for Scribes and Businessmen.

 By the 12th century, al-Karaji's successors were to state the general rules of signs and use them to solve polynomial divisions.
 As al-Samaw'al writes: